-counting, determine your generator status.
-In this case, you have produced less than 1,000 kg (2,200 lbs) but greater than 100 kg (220 lbs), which means you are an SQG in this calender month period.
+Add together all hazardous wastes to determine that you have produced more than 100 kg, but less than 1,000 kg in the past month, which means you are an SQG in this calendar month.
 If the amount of waste you generate fluctuates from month to month, you may wish to satisfy the more stringent requirements each month to simplify compliance.